herick-develop/TV_INDOOR/README.md

 # TV_INDOOR

- this is an indoor tv system for webOsTV
+ This is an indoor tv system for webOsTV

-1.Configure your server with CLI https://webostv.developer.lge.com/develop/tools/cli-installation
+1. Configure your server with CLI

+https://webostv.developer.lge.com/develop/tools/cli-installation

-2.Configure your tvs, and build & install your apps
+3. Configure your tvs, and build & install your apps